Skip to main content

 RemoveConsecutiveWhitespace (Boolean)

-If true, turns any sequence of whitespace characters between visible characters of a line into a single space.
-With the exception of string literals and comments.
-For example:
+Turn any sequence of whitespace characters between visible characters of a line into a single space, except within string literals and comments.
+Possible values are: true or false.
+Defaults to true.

 answer = 'forty two' ! precomputed answer